rodriguebellenger/Viper-Computer/README.md

 The instructions are all of the form : `INST [arg1] [arg2]` (with whatever number of args needed)
 For how to write an actual program, please refer to the examples in assembler/assembly_test.
-Please note that the compiler will automatically ignore every useless characters, (alphanumerical characters and ":@*")
+Please note that the compiler will automatically ignore every useless characters, (not alphanumerical characters and not in ":@*")
 Hence, this is fine `,A$D,D,     %R|1/     -R_2,` and will be changed to simply `ADD R1 R2`.

 ## Architecture